rustamlatypov/cpu-matrix-multiplication/README.md

 Running both implementations on the same matrices for `iter` times and outputing the average running times, the speedup and the error term.

 - `./test <ny> <nm> <nx>` default: ny,nm,nx in {5,1500} <br/>
 Runs extensive tests with different matrices and different values for ny, nm and nx.
-Dimension wise the multiplication is (ny*nm)*(nm*nx).
+Dimension wise the multiplication is (ny x nm)(nm x nx).
 Each combination is run 20 times and the error term is accumulated and outputed.

 - `./benchmark <dim> <iter>` default: dim=3000, iter=10 <br/>
 Running the fast implementation on different matrices of dimension `dim` for `iter` times and outputing the running times and the total average.